jetsonhacks/logitech-f710-module/README.md

 After installation, cold boot the machine.

 ### build-module
-Outline script build the module.
-Expects kernel sources to be in /usr/src
+This is the outline script to build the Logitech kernel module.
+The script expects kernel sources to be in /usr/src
 ```
 ./build-module.sh
 ```